-The Best Trail Mountain Bikes of 2017 - Side-by-Side Tests
+The Best Trail Mountain Bikes of 2017

 It's a great time to be a mountain biker and a hard time to pick a trail bike to buy.
 To help you out, we researched 30, bought 6 and rode them ragged for 7 weeks on everything from hard-hitting technical downhill lines and climbs and to ripping smooth singletrack.
 After hundreds of miles, long Sierra Mountain days, fifty odd lunch hour loops, and 230 bloody-lung laps on three different time trial courses, we've confirmed it — today's trail bikes are better than we ever imagined they could be.
 Our testing process, which is even more comprehensive than the 2016 enduro MTB round, gave us the chance to break down each bike's skillset and stumbling blocks.
 Curious?
 Check it out.
 If the prices seem high, check out our lower cost short travel trail bike review.

 Read the full review below >